chadwyck242/udemy-java-masterclass/README.md

-# Java Masterclass
+# Java Masterclass 2025 Exercises

-## Repository for Tim Buchalka's Java Programming Masterclass for Software Developers.
-Lessons, code examples and challenges saved here.
+## Repository for Tim Buchalka's Java Programming Masterclass2025.
+My solutions to challenges and exercises are saved here.

-### Course can be found at [Java Programming Masterclass for Software Developers](https://www.udemy.com/course/java-the-complete-java-developer-course/)
+### Course can be found at [Java Programming Masterclass 2025](https://www.udemy.com/course/java-the-complete-java-developer-course/)